-Channel 1 brightness temperature are warmer when the atmosphere has high liquid 250 water content because more emission from the clouds will be added to the emission from 251 the radiometrically colder ocean surface [Sreerekha et al., 2008].
-The liquid water content 252 of low level clouds has maximum values in late night or early morning [Wood et al., 2002].
-253 Channel 1 shows opposite trends in biases for ascending and descending passes which is 254 also related to sampling through different parts of the diurnal cycle which is shown in 255 Figure 4.
-The biases become similar when the equator crossing times of the satellites 256 are at the same time in 2008.
-This is an indication of strong diurnal cycles of liquid 257 clouds over tropical oceans even though there is very little diurnal cycle for sea surface 258 temperature.
-259
+[31] Channel 1 brightness temperature are warmer when the atmosphere has high liquid water content because more emission from the clouds will be added to the emission from the radiometrically colder ocean surface [Sreerekha et al., 2008].
+The liquid water content of low level clouds has maximum values in late night or early morning [Wood et al., 2002].
+Channel 1 shows opposite trends in biases for ascending and descending passes which is also related to sampling through different parts of the diurnal cycle which is shown in Figure 4.
+The biases become similar when the equator crossing times of the satellites are at the same time in 2008.
+This is an indication of strong diurnal cycles of liquid clouds over tropical oceans even though there is very little diurnal cycle for sea surface temperature.
+Detailed discussions of diurnal cycles of convective and stratiform rainfall are given in Yang and Smith [2006, 2008] and Yang et al. [2008].
+They also found that oceanic rainfall exhibits a dominant late evening peak which is consistent with our results.

-Inter-satellite biases for N16-N15 are shown in the right panels of Figure 3, separately for ascending (black curves) and descending (red curves) passes.
-Unlike the biases estimated from Antarctic measurements, tropical ocean measurements show inter-satellite biases even for Channels 1 and 2, which was not apparent in the Antarctic measurements.
+[32] Intersatellite biases for N16-N15 are shown in the right panels of Figure 3, separately for ascending (black curves) and descending (red curves) passes.
+Unlike the biases estimated from Antarctic measurements, tropical ocean measurements show intersatellite biases for all channels, which was not apparent in the Antarctic measurements.

-It is interesting to note that the seasonal variations of Channels 1 and 2 are similar for both satellites which indicates that these channels are in good order and have small biases in their measurements.
+[33] It is interesting to note that the seasonal variations of Channels 1 and 2 are similar for both satellites which indicates that these channels are in good order and have small relative biases in their measurements.
 Biases estimated for Channel 1 are mainly due to diurnal cycle effects, and combining ascending and descending passes has resulted in smaller biases.
 However, Channel 2 shows an increase in bias from close to zero in the early years to 1 K by the end of 2010.

-Channel 3 shows an increasing inter-satellite bias starting in 2006.
-Looking at the 270 brightness temperature time series plots for individual satellites, N16 is found to be re-271 sponsible for a considerable part of this bias.
-There are distinct seasonal patterns in bias 272 during this time period which resemble the solar beta angle of the satellite and are thus 273 related to sun heating induced instrument temperature variability as shown in Figures 2 274 and 4 of Zou and Wang [2011].
-Solar beta angle is defined as the angle between the orbit 275 plane of the satellite and the vector from the Sun.
-The solar beta angle determines the 276 amount of time the satellite spends in direct sunlight, absorbing solar energy.
-277 large time-varying inter-satellite biases.
+[34] Channel 3 shows an increasing intersatellite bias starting in 2006.
+Looking at the brightness temperature time series plots for individual satellites, N16 is found to be responsible for a considerable part of this bias.
+There are distinct seasonal patterns in bias during this time period which resemble the solar beta angle of the satellite and are thus related to Sun heating-induced instrument temperature variability as shown in Figures 2 and 4 of Zou and Wang [2011].
+Solar beta angle is defined as the angle between the orbit plane of the satellite and the vector from the Sun.
+The solar beta angle determines the amount of time the satellite spends in direct sunlight, absorbing solar energy.

-Channel 4 brightness temperatures of N15 have an increasing trend for both passes during early years but then they remain flat for ascending passes and a deceasing trend for descending passes.
-The time series show abnormal, solar-angle related, seasonal variability which is more for the descending pass.
-N16 brightness temperatures shows an increasing
+[35] Channel 4 brightness temperatures of N15 have an increasing trend for both passes during early years, but then they remain flat for ascending passes and a deceasing trend for descending passes.
+The time series show abnormal, solar-angle related, seasonal variability which is more for the descending pass (morning overpasses).
+N16 brightness temperatures shows an increasing trend for this channel.
+As a result of all these variabilities and trends, this channel has large time-varying intersatellite biases.

-Channel 5 on N16 shows an anomalous decreasing trend for both ascending and de- scending nodes and on the other hand N15 brightness temperatures are showing a small increasing trend.
+[36] Channel 5 on N16 shows an anomalous decreasing trend for both ascending and descending nodes, and on the other hand, N15 brightness temperatures are showing a small increasing trend.
 As a result, this channel shows the largest bias which reaches 10 K by the end of 2010.